West Coast – Guide for Backpackers

 In fact, there are so many awesome walks in the area, we wrote them down in 10 Hikes Around Lake Brunner.

 We also recommend a trip out on the water with the only boat operator in town.
 The dark lake looks glorious in all weather!
+See more activities in 6 Amazing Things to Do at Lake Brunner & Moana.

 Who doesn’t like to see the pretty lights of glowworms?
 The Hokitika Glowworm Dell is a free 5min walk just opposite the Shining Star Beachfront Accommodation.
 Obviously, visit at dusk or night time.